 The terms of the Notes generally provide for replacement of the Original Reference Rate in case of a Benchmark Event.
 Therefore, such replacement, if any, should occur as a result of the operation of the terms of the Notes and should not result in a modification of the Notes.
-In addition, such replacement may also not result in a modification of the Notes.
-In addition, such replacement may also not result in a modification of the Notes.
 In addition, such replacement may also not result in a modification of the Notes under the recently issued U.S. Treasury regulations.
 Although the matter is not entirely free from doubt, the Issuer intends to take the position that the occurrence of a Benchmark Event should not constitute a modification of the terms of the Notes, and the U.S. Holders should not recognize any gain or loss for U.S. federal income tax purposes as a result of the occurrence of a Benchmark Event.
 U.S. Holders should consult their tax advisers concerning the U.S. federal income tax consequences to them of the replacement of the Original Reference Rate upon occurrence of a Benchmark Event.

 Sale, Exchange or Retirement of the Notes.
 Upon the sale, exchange or retirement of a Note, a U.S. Holder will recognize taxable gain or loss equal to the difference between the amount realized on the sale, exchange or retirement and the U.S. Holder's adjusted tax basis in the Note.
 Gain or loss, if any, will generally be U.S.-source for purposes of computing a U.S. Holder's foreign tax credit limitation.
 For these purposes, the amount realized does not include any amount attributable to accrued interest, which will be treated as interest as described under '-Stated Interest' above.
 A U.S. Holder's adjusted tax basis in a Note generally will equal such U.S. Holder's initial investment in the Note increased by any original issue discount included in income and decreased by any bond premium previously amortized and principal payments or payments other than qualified stated interest previously received.
-In the case of Additional Notes, a U.S. Holder's tax basis should not include any amount of pre-acquisition accrued interest to the extent not included in income, as described in 'Pre-Acquisition Accrued Interest on Additional Notes' above.
+In the case of Additional Notes, a U.S. Holder's tax basis should not include any amount of pre-acquisition accrued interest to the extent not included in income, as described in '-Pre-Acquisition Accrued Interest on Additional Notes' above.

 Except as described below, gain or loss realized on the sale, exchange or retirement of a Note will generally be capital gain or loss and will be long-term capital gain or loss if at the time of sale, exchange or retirement the Note has been held for more than one year.
 An exception to this general rule applies in the case of a Short-Term Note to the extent of any accrued discount not previously included in the U.S. Holder's taxable income.
-See 'Original Issue Discount and Variable Rate Notes' above.
+See '-Original Issue Discount and Variable Rate Notes' above.
 In addition, other exceptions to this general rule apply in the case of certain Foreign Currency Notes (as defined below).
-See 'Foreign Currency Notes' below.
+See '-Foreign Currency Notes' below.